ioforce/node-cron/README.md

 The cronjob is git pulling to the folder /node-cron

 TODO:
 - Only do stuff when repo actually have changes.
-Could be a checksum compare or dig in to git status codes.
+Could be a checksum compare or dig into git status code (git fetch ?)
 - Support for injecting GH token or ssh rsa key